 Dice up a few jalapeños or serrano peppers and add them to your individual bowl of salsa.
 Or sprinkle some cayenne pepper powder and add a pinch or two of hot red pepper flakes to turn up the heat.

-If you want to take a look at our other salsa recipes, I will have them listed below the actual recipe in the article.
-Here you will find a variety of salsa recipes, including some that don’t even require canning!
+If you want to take a look at some of our other salsa recipes, I have listed them below.
+After you read the instructions on how to make this mild salsa, you will find a variety of our other salsa recipes, including some that don’t even require canning!

 Equipment Required To Can Salsa